Table of Contents Show

 One of the most attractive benefits of townhouse living is that there is no co-op or condo board approval process in the purchase or sale.
 This means less hassle and delays in closing, but it also means no house rules.
 Most townhouses have backyards, decks or terraces, and beautiful tree-lined streets.

-I do not forget the original and historical details that you can find in each one — most, but not all, date to the 19th and early 20th centuries.
-Stained glass, original woodwork, and decorative fireplaces are just some of the unique details buyers love.
+I do not forget the original and historical details you can find in each one — most, but not all, date to the 19th and early 20th centuries.
+Stained glass, original woodwork, and decorative fireplaces are some unique details buyers love.

 There are also the low carrying costs.
 By owning a townhouse, you can save big by avoiding monthly co-op maintenance and condo standard common charges to use the amenities found in many New York buildings.
 Along with that, real estate taxes are typically lower in townhouses.